 The Citizen newspaper featured the Cross Inn in their Pubwatch series in April 1999 when landlord Mike joked, ‘We don’t know the exact date of the building, but it’s certainly about 300-years, almost as old as some of the customers!’
 He added, ‘Nowadays it’s a food led pub because we have two excellently fitted kitchens and two chefs but at the same time it’s still very much a pub and we have crib and darts teams.’
 The Cross Inn raised £560 for the Friends of Lydney Hospital charity in November 2000 when a bungee jump took place 200 feet above the pub’s car park, and to show the press photographer that Mike the landlord wasn’t afraid of heights the presentation of the cheque was handed over whilst standing on a table in the bar!

 A ’Best in the West’ ‘West Country Ales’ ceramic plaque is still in situ at the Cross Inn.
-The pub has been closed throughout the coronavirus pandemic and there were fears that it might have permanently closed.
-There is fresh optimism that it could reopen in 2022.
+The pub was closed throughout the coronavirus pandemic and there were fears that it might have permanently closed.

 Landlords at the Cross Inn include: